 1. The responsible adult submitting the story on behalf of the entrant, will be asked to provide the entrant’s name, gender, region / country, and their age ensuring that they have parental permission to do so.

 2. Entries must be submitted by an adult (parent / guardian) on behalf of the child; this adult must have parental permission.
 This adult may be asked to provide proof of age, identity and eligibility.
-Entry will be in two age categories – ages 5 to 11 years (on 12th June 2020) and 12 to 18 years (on 12th June 2020).
+Entries will generally be in three age categories – Preschool, ages 5 to 11 years and 12 to 18 years.

 3. The responsible adult submitting the entrant’s story will be required to approve the entry and agree to the use of the story submitted and the non/fictional nature of the story on behalf of the entrant.
 The adult must provide their own contact and personal details (not the child’s).

-5. Parents / guardians warrant that the children have used only original material and depict events that have actually taken place, BUT as the stories may be published, they may not include the personal details of any living persons in the story. (names can be changed to fictional ones to project identity).
+5. Parents / guardians guarantee that the children have used only original material.
+They may depict events that have actually taken place, BUT as the stories will be published, they may not include the personal details of any living persons in the story. (names can be changed to fictional ones to project identity).

 6. It is important also that entrants do not include any direct personal details about themselves.
 The entrant must not include their name in the title or body of the story; entries which do contain this information may be removed.

 7. Parents, do please include first name, age, and country of residence of child along with their submission to: email@example.com

 8. Only your child’s first name, age and country of residence will be identified publicly.

 9. Only one entry per child accepted.